-If you are selling your distribution business and need to know how to value wholesale distribution business, read on to learn some of the best business valuation techniques.
+If you are selling your distribution business and need to know how to value a wholesale distribution business, read on to learn some of the best business valuation techniques.

 How to Calculate Wholesale Distribution Business Value